October 03, 2019 20 min read

 The success of GlycoMax is tested and published scientific research.
 GlycoMax is specifically formulated for the requirements of different sports.

-L-Citrulline: L-Citrulline is an amino acid that is turned into L-arginine in the kidneys after supplementation, which means L-citrulline supplementation is a more effective method of increasing L-arginine levels in the body than L-arginine supplementation.
+L-Citrulline: L-Citrulline is an amino acid that is turned into L-arginine in the kidneys after supplementation, meaning L-citrulline supplementation is a more effective method of increasing L-arginine levels in the body than L-arginine supplementation.

-Taking L-Citrulline increases plasma levels of ornithine and arginine and improves the ammonia recycling process and nitric oxide metabolism.
+Taking L-Citrulline increases plasma levels of ornithine and arginine, while improving the ammonia recycling process and nitric oxide metabolism.
 Consequently, it is used in areas where nitric oxide is relevant, namely erectile dysfunction caused by high blood pressure, athletic performance, and cardiovascular health.

 There are very few foods that have notable amounts of citrulline.